CoBiG2/unicorns_and_cotton_candy/README.md

-[Logo] http://s3.favim.com/orig/46/cotton-candy-llama-ohmyshit-rainbow-unicorn-Favim.com-430326.jpg "Unicorns and Cotton candy"
+![alt text] (http://s3.favim.com/orig/46/cotton-candy-llama-ohmyshit-rainbow-unicorn-Favim.com-430326.jpg "Unicorns and Cotton candy")

 This is a complete parser, if you wish to transform nothing into nothing while creating entrophy.
 Use this can be handy in extreme situations, however is equally usefull in other situations.